PinYuanChen/pinyuan.github.io/_posts/2023-01-05-delayed-deallocation.md

 tag: [swift, recursion, closure]
 ---

-I assume you have basic concepts about Retain Cycle and know how to avoid it by adding `[weak self]` inside a closure.
-But even if you've done everything right, you might still run into some problems that you cannot release objects as expected.
+I assume you have basic concepts about Retain Cycles and know how to avoid them by adding `[weak self]` inside closures.
+However, you may still encounter situations where you cannot release objects as expected even if you have followed best practices.

 The code below demonstrates a recursive call scenario.
-Upon entering the `DetailViewController`, we execute the `pay` function and call the class function `payMoney`, which is a simplified function simulating API calling.
+You can download the project [here](https://github.com/PinYuanChen/delayed-dealloc).
+When entering the `DetailViewController`, we execute the `pay` function and call the class function `payMoney`, which is a simplified function simulating API call.
 Inside the `payMoney` function, it simply returns an empty closure.
-But that's not the point.
-The point is in the `payMoney`'s callback, we monitor the `retryCount` and after one second we call the `pay` function recursively if the `retryCount` is greater than zero.
+In the `payMoney`'s callback, we monitor the `retryCount` and after one second we call the `pay` function recursively if the `retryCount` is greater than zero.
 Have you spotted any problems?

 ```swift
 class PayAPI {